bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

     Provides formats similar to C-style "printf" type specifiers.
 See the
     |PrintfTickFormatter| reference documentation for complete details.

-These are supplied by configuring the ``formatters`` property of a hover tool.
+You can add these by configuring the ``formatters`` property of a hover tool.
 This property maps tooltip variables to format schemes.
 For example, to use the ``"datetime"`` scheme for formatting a column ``"@{close date}"``, set the value: